XIA1900/SE/Sprint4/README.md

+## All videos are shown in main branch README

 # Work Done
 - Frontend and backend integrated test.
 - Adjust some parameters from original version (both frontend and backend).